System to support the success of diverse employees

 ・Awareness seminars for employees

-・Promote consultation with your family doctor
+- Promoting consultation with family doctors

-Initiative 1: Implementation of internships for university students
+Initiative 1: Internships for university students

 Initiative 2: Providing opportunities for the next generation of children to experience culture/art